Diagonal Lemma for Presheaves on Eilenberg-Zilber Categories: Generalized Diagonal Lemma

 By induction, fix $n > 0$ and suppose $\diag \Sk^{n-1} f \from \diag \Sk^{n-1} X \to \diag \Sk^{n-1} Y$ is a weak equivalence.
 By \cref{ez-lemma}, the front and back squares in

 are pushouts.
 Applying $\diag$, the front and back squares in

 are again pushouts as $\diag$ is cocontinuous.
 The map between the top right objects is a weak equivalence by the inductive hypothesis.
-The map between the bottom left objects is a weak equivalence by assumption.
-By the gluing lemma \cite[Lem.~1.4.1.(1a)]{radulescu-banu}, it suffices to show the map between the top left objects is a weak equivalence.
-This map is a coproduct over $\{ a \in A \mid \deg(a) = n \}$ of maps between pushouts which appear in the bottom right of
+The map between the bottom left objects is a weak equivalence since a coproduct of weak equivalences is a weak equivalence \cite[Lem.~1.6.3.(1)]{radulescu-banu}.
+The left maps in both the front and back squares are cofibrations (\cref{reedy-cofib-po-map-is-cofib}), so by the gluing lemma \cite[Lem.~1.4.1.(1b)]{radulescu-banu}, it suffices to show the map between the top left objects is a weak equivalence.
+This map is a coproduct of maps between pushouts which appear in the bottom right of

-The maps between the top right and bottom left objects are weak equivalences by assumption.
-By the gluing lemma, it suffices to show the map between the top left objects is a weak equivalence.
-The map $f$ induces a pointwise weak equivalence between composite diagrams
+The map between the top right objects is a weak equivalence by assumption.
+Both the top and left maps in the front and back squares are cofibrations (by Reedy cofibrancy and by \cref{repr-skeleton-description}, respectively).
+By the gluing lemma, it suffices to show $L_r X \to L_r Y$ is a weak equivalence.

-Recall that the latching category $\bd(a \slice A_-)$ of $a$ is an inverse category, hence a Reedy category (\cref{ex:direct-inverse-reedy}).
-Both $X$ and $Y$ are Reedy cofibrant by \cref{elegant-reedy-cofibrant}, thus the composite diagrams above are Reedy cofibrant as the latching category of an object $\sigma \from a \to b$ in $\bd(a \slice A_-)$ is isomorphic to the latching category of $b \in A$.
-By \cref{reedy-cofib-colim-weq}, the induced map between colimits $L_a X \to L_a Y$ is a weak equivalence. \end{proof}